vikingair/spy4js/README.md

 const { Calculator } = Spy.mockModule('./my/fancy/Calculator', 'Calculator');
 ```

-You may apply additional behaviour to every spy.
+You may apply additional behavior to every spy.
 The valid operations here are:

   - `configure` (some external libraries may use own "equals" implementations unexpectedly)
   - `calls` (does make the spy call the provided functions sequentially)